guipostic/M2_GENIOMHE_C/01_basics.md

 Unlike `arr` and `&arr[0]`, `&arr` is not an `int` pointer (type: `int*`) (hence the warning): it is a "length-3-array pointer" (type: `int(*)[3]`)

-Two different types but they have the same value!!
+⚠️ Two different types but they have the same value!
 ```c
 printf("\nSUMMARY: arr: %p, &arr[0]: %p, &arr: %p\n", arr, &arr[0], &arr);
 ```